Guildhouse is South Australia’s leading organisation for visual artists, craftspeople and designers.

 Dr Ali Gumillya Baker

-Dr Ali Gumillya Baker is a Mirning person who has grown up on Kaurna country.
+Dr Ali Gumillya Baker is a Mirning woman, an academic, filmmaker, visual and performance artist who has grown up on Kaurna country.
 Ali’s maternal family are from the Nullarbor and the West Coast of South Australia.
-Ali is senior lecturer in the College of Humanities Arts and Social Sciences at Flinders University and an artist, writer and member of the Unbound Collective.
+Ali is Senior Lecturer in the College of Humanities Arts and Social Sciences at Flinders University and an artist, writer and member of the Unbound Collective.